Exclusive: The Trade Desk Ranks the Top 100 Publishers

 “Some publishers that have excellent distribution may have less original content,” Doherty said.
 “There were a few different ways you could stand out in the ranking.”

-The list may rankle some publishers and adtech firms, including those who have been critical of the Trade Desk’s moves to encourage implementation of its third-party cookie alternative UID2 and lower bid floors.
+The list may rankle some publishers and adtech firms, including those that have been critical of The Trade Desk’s moves to encourage implementation of its third-party cookie alternative, UID2, and to lower bid floors.
 Plus, while the criteria The Trade Desk is using is public, the specifics are not.

 But the SP500+ product will make it easier for buyers to spend with high-quality publishers, said Laura Taylor, retail investment lead at Goodway Group.